 You’ll find plenty more insight and guidance on the other pages of this guide, including:

-How to search the New Jersey business registry of the NJ Division of Revenue and Enterprise Services and find the right name.
-Includes information on naming rules, fictitious names, reserving a New Jersey LLC name and more.
+How to search the NJ Division of Revenue business registry to find the right name.
+Includes information on naming rules, DBA names, reserving a name and more.

-How to understand the various fees you’ll need to pay and the requirements you’ll need to meet for both federal and New Jersey rules.
-Includes details of Employee Identification Numbers (EINs), New Jersey and federal business licenses, New Jersey annual reports and more.
+How to understand the various fees you’ll need to pay and the requirements you’ll need to meet for both state and federal rules.
+Covers Employer Identification Numbers (EINs), state and federal business licenses, annual reports and more.